okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/create-manage-okta-aerial/main/index.md

 ## Configure the Org

-To preconfigure groups, apps, and policies in each org, the API client can use the domain of the new org and the API token returned by the Org creator API.
+To pre-configure groups, apps, and policies in each org, the Aerial API client needs the following:

+- The domain of the new org
+- The API token returned by the Org creator API

 #### Request example